eYM3/tamil/README.md

 Open an issue on https://github.com/flarum-lang/tamil/issues/new

+### FAQ

+**Question: I installed the tamil language pack but flarum contents still display in english; what should i do?**<br />
+_Answer: You can help to solve that problem; Please see the details on "Contribute" section._

 ## Contribute

 How to help for translation?

-Flarum tamil language pack currently support translation using below external platform.
+Flarum tamil language pack currently support to get translation using below external platform.
 Please create account on that site then start to translate.

 https://weblate.rob006.net/languages/ta/flarum/